snehamalik09/Portfolio/README.md

+run -
+1.npm install
-run - npm run dev to start the project
+2. npm run dev
+to start the project
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.